 - headaches, fatigue, brain fog (symptoms of toxicity)

-- yeast infections/yeast overgrowth, dysbiosis
+- yeast infections, yeast overgrowth, dysbiosis

 What causes leaky gut?

 - Certain foods that are harder to digest (grains, gluten, cow’s dairy) increase the likelihood of leaky gut, because they too cause inflammation (and remember, an inflamed gut means the tight junctions in the intestinal wall widen, letting particles leak through).
 We know that zonulin, which is released when you eat gluten, contributes to leaky gut.

 - STRESS.
 It weakens immune function, increases inflammation, jacks cortisol levels, and all these factors contribute to leaky gut.

 - OTC meds, pharmaceutical drugs, birth control pills, antibiotics, antacids, painkillers (NSAIDs): these irritate the gut lining and increase permeability.